-3.7E Non-transferability of Allocations: Annual operations under this ATMP are non-transferable.
+- 3.7C In-Flight Communication: For situational awareness when conducting tours of the Park, the operators will utilize frequency 122.9 and report when they enter and depart a route.
+The pilot should identify their company, aircraft, and route to make any other aircraft in the vicinity aware of their position. - 3.7D Hovering: Aircraft hovering in place is prohibited. - 3.7E Non-transferability of Allocations: Annual operations under this ATMP are non-transferable.
 An allocation of annual operations may be assumed by a successor purchaser that acquires an entity holding allocations under this ATMP in its entirety.
 In such case, the prospective purchaser shall notify the FAA and NPS of its intention to purchase the operator at the earliest possible opportunity to avoid any potential interruption in the authority to conduct commercial air tours under this ATMP.
 This notification must include a certification that the prospective purchaser has read and will comply with the terms and conditions in the ATMP.
-The FAA will consult with the NPS before issuing new or modified operations specifications (OpSpecs) or taking other formal steps to memorialize the change in ownership.
+The FAA will consult with NPS before issuing new or modified operations specifications (OpSpecs) or taking other formal steps to memorialize the change in ownership.